NashFP/erlang-web-lab/consilium/README.md

 /clicks
 ```
 *Description*
-    Webmasters are selling widgets and we want to track the impressions from their websites to those widgets.
-Keep track of how many unique (via cookie) visitors vs raw (returning visitors) this webmaster sent.
+    Webmasters are selling widgets and we want to track the
+    impressions from their websites to those widgets.
+Keep track of
+    how many unique (via cookie) visitors vs raw (returning visitors)
+    this webmaster sent.

+    When counting clicks, a request which does not have a cookie
+    stored is counted both as uniq and a raw impression.
+Set a cookie
+    on the response so that they are no longer counted as unique for
+    returning requests.
 *Inputs*
     takes in a "webmaster id"
     takes in a "widget id"
 *Returns*
- an HTTP "OK"
+ an HTTP "OK" with the newly registered webmaster's ID
  an HTTP "ERROR"

 *URI*
 ```
 /credit
 ```
 *Description*
     This credits the webmaster with a sale of the given widget.
+This
+    simply increments the sales column in the stats table.
 *Inputs*
     takes in a "webmaster id"
     takes in a "widget id"